Skip to main content

 Steve Pain mtime20200416163834

-Stephen’s hallmark is joining the dots by providing a coherent context for change, cutting through traditional hierarchies, dealing with complexity and eliminating silos through a sharp sense of purpose and vision.
-He describes his own Purpose as ‘being with others to grow something good’ and he has extensive experience in helping organisations leverage communications to become faster, simpler and have more impact through increased agility, flexibility and a better balance across stakeholder groups.
+He provides a coherent context for change, cutting through traditional hierarchies, dealing with complexity and eliminating silos, and has extensive experience in helping organisations leverage communications to become faster, simpler and have more impact through increased agility, flexibility and a better balance across stakeholder groups.